 Below is an excerpt that includes a couple of Norris’ harrowing experiences high above the city streets:

-LOOK MA, NO HANDS!…Just two leather straps separate this brave window washer from oblivion in March 1936; a lone worker confronts his task in 1935; window washers in 1930; window washers on the 34th street side of the building, January 1932.
+LOOK MA, NO HANDS!…Clockwise, from top left…attached to the side of the Empire State Building, just two leather straps separated this brave window washer from oblivion in March 1936; a lone worker confronts his task in 1935; window washers in 1930; window washers on the 34th street side of the building, January 1932.
 There are 6,400 windows on the Empire State Building, and each worker averaged 76 panes per day. (retronaut.com/cnn/considerable.com/reddit)

 During the 1930s one out of every 200 window cleaners in New York City fell to their deaths annually.
 In the previous decade, more than 80 fell to their deaths.
 In another excerpt, Norris recalled one of those unfortunate deaths.